-- Volunteering: Our response teams are made up of staff and volunteers who are trained early in the year to ensure we are ready for emergencies as the year goes on.
-We are grateful for the support of the communities of people reaching out to help in a time of need, however, due to the urgent nature of the response, we aren’t able to provide training to new volunteers at this time.
-If you are interested in being a part of our Emergency Response team in the future, we encourage you to gain some experience first by volunteering at your local BC SPCA!
-You can find volunteer opportunities to get involved here.
+- Volunteering: Our response teams are made up of staff and volunteers who are trained to ensure we are ready for emergencies.
+If you are interested in being a part of our Emergency Response team, we encourage you to gain some experience by volunteering at your local BC SPCA!
+Find volunteer opportunities.

 Q: I have land to foster livestock, how can I help?

-A: If you are interested in becoming a foster volunteer, please visit here to learn more about this opportunity and to apply to become a foster volunteer.
+A: If you are interested in becoming a foster volunteer, please learn more about this opportunity and to apply to become a foster volunteer.
 Once we receive your application, one of our Regional Volunteer Engagement Coordinators will connect with you regarding the next steps.

 Q: I have to evacuate, where can I take my animals?